todd-dsm/mac-ops/README.md

 ## Post-Game

+Configure the shell

+`tools/config-shell.sh TEST`

 * Import your Terminal profile, if you have one.
 * Finish any outstanding System Preferences configurations.
 * Close all of your windows.
 * Reboot the system

-Then you're ready to start.
+Then you're ready to start working.

 [phase1]:https://github.com/todd-dsm/process-ph1
 [install prep]:https://github.com/todd-dsm/mac-ops/wiki/Install-Prep